![]() |

 Pole Pruner Saw Blades | (all) | 0° | 20° | 0° | 25% |

-![]() When sharpening these saws, a typical, 60° triangular file cannot be used as the angle between the teeth is in the 35°-40° range.
+![]() Feather-Edge File When sharpening these saws, a typical, 60° triangular file cannot be used as the angle between the teeth is in the 35°-40° range.
 Instead, a feather-edge file is needed.
 These files are quite thin and are able to fit into the small space between this saw's teeth. |

-Reciprocating Saw Blades | (all) | 0° | 8° | 0° | 25% | |
+Pocket Knife Saw Blades | (all) | 0° | 8° | 0° | 25% | |

-Veneer Saw | (all) | 0° | 0° | 0° | 0 | Use a stone to de-burr, and then bevel the sides of the teeth. |
+Veneer Saws | (all) | 0° | 0° | 0° | 0% | Use a stone to de-burr, and then bevel the sides of the teeth. |

-* Set is expressed as a percentage of the saw blade's thickness, before de-burring the teeth.
+➁ Set is expressed as a percentage of the saw blade's thickness, before de-burring the teeth.

 Another View of Filing Angles